 Adults need, on average, about one gram of protein per kilogram of body weight.
 If you weigh 150 pounds, your weight is equal to 68 kilograms, so you would need about 68 grams of protein per day.
 Since meat, eggs, milk and cheese are off the menu, you are going to have to get creative with where your protein comes from.
 If you’re an active individual, you’ll need a bit more to sustain your activity and provide enough energy for muscle recovery.

 The general rule of thumb is 1.2 to 1.4 g of protein per kilogram of body weight for endurance athletes and 1.2 to 1.7 grams per kilogram of body weight for strength and power athletes.
 If you’re not an athlete but more of the weekend warrior type, you can aim for the 1.1 to 1.4 gram per kilogram mark.
-Adding extra protein isn’t a bad thing and may even help preserve muscle mass and strength and maybe even improve your diet — by filling up on healthy lean protein, you’ll be less likely to over eat processed carbs.
+Adding extra protein isn’t a bad thing and may even help preserve muscle mass and strength and maybe even improve your diet — by filling up on healthy lean protein, you’ll be less likely to overeat processed carbs and more likely to succeed with the vegan diet weight loss plan.

 What will happen to you if you don’t get enough protein?